flashxio/FlashX-doc/pages/FlashX-perf.md

 #### FlashR vs. Spark

+We measure the performance of FlashR and Spark on a dataset with 1 billion data points and 32 features.
 The FlashR implementations outperform the ones in Spark MLlib by almost an order of magnitude in the parallel machine (Figure 4).
 Given fast SSDs, FlashR executes these implementations on SSDs with the speed comparable to in-memory execution.